-First, let's take a look at how your facet joints can become disordered and cause back pain.
+First, let's take a look at how your facet joints can cause back pain.

-In this image are 3 sets of paired facet joints, located in the back of the spine separating the vertebrae.
+The above image pictures three sets of paired facet joints, which are located in the back of the spine and separate the vertebrae.

-Healthy facet joints are important because they help support the spine and all the bending and twisting movements it performs.
+Facet joints are important because they help support the spine and enable bending and twisting movements.

-Cartilage limits the friction on the opposing surfaces of the joints.
+Cartilage limits the friction between the opposing surfaces of healthy facet joints.

-A synovial fluid-filled capsule also surrounds each facet joint, adding an additional lubricant to reduce friction as the 2 sides rub together.
+A synovial fluid-filled capsule also surrounds each facet joint, providing an additional lubricant to reduce friction as the opposing sides rub together.

-To get started with this procedure, your physician will ask you to lie face down on a table.
+To get started with a facet joint injection, your physician will ask you to lie face down on a table.

-Your physician will then guide a small needle into your facet joint, with the help of X-ray guidance, called fluoroscopy.
-He or she will inject a contrast dye into the joint to confirm the needle is correctly placed.
+Your physician will then guide a small needle into your facet joint, with the aid of X-ray guidance (known as fluoroscopy).
+He or she will next inject a contrast dye into the joint to confirm the needle is correctly placed.

-If your facet joint was the source of your pain, you will notice immediate pain relief after the procedure is over.
+If the suspected facet joint is the source of your pain, you will notice immediate pain relief after the procedure is over.